 For product companies, the most effective and easiest-to-implement process for sales reps to develop an appreciation of the product to have them step into the shoes of the customer and experience the product themselves.
 While this is not as easy and straightforward to experience for services and solution companies, observing and studying customer stories can be almost as effective.

 4. Competitive Analysis: Understand Your Worth

-One of the fastest growing technology companies in Silicon Valley (a MindTickle customer) was able to leverage its competitive advantage because it performed an extensive competitive benchmarking exercise and trained its sales reps on the competitive landscape in which it operated.
-This goes further than just knowing who your competitors are, and looks at how your product stacks up against your competition.
-Don’t just look at what features your product has that your competitors don’t, but also which customer personas value these features and the use cases and contexts in which each of those relative strengths and weaknesses manifest themselves.
-For example, if you’re dealing with a customer persona who values analytics and reporting, then they will specifically value knowing that you can make data driven decision making easier and more cost-effective for them.
+One of the fastest growing technology companies in Silicon Valley (a Mindtickle customer) was able to leverage its competitive advantage because it performed an extensive competitive benchmarking exercise and trained its sales reps on the competitive landscape in which it operated.
+This goes further than just knowing who your competitors are and looks at how your product stacks up against your competition.
+Don’t just look at what features your product has that your competitors don’t, but also which customer personas value these features and the use cases and contexts in which each of those relative strengths and weaknesses manifests themselves.
+For example, if you’re dealing with a customer persona who values analytics and reporting, then they will specifically value knowing that you can make data-driven decision making easier and more cost-effective for them.